Why You’re Gaining Weight in Perimenopause (Even When You’re Eating Well)

 This is that explanation.

-The Weight That Arrived Without Explanation
+The Weight That Arrived Without Warning

 For most of your adult life, estrogen was working quietly in the background — which is why weight gain in perimenopause can feel so sudden and confusing.
 It supported your insulin sensitivity.
 It influenced where your body stored fat — directing it toward your hips and thighs, away from your midsection.
 It helped regulate cortisol, your primary stress hormone.
 And it played a significant role in maintaining your gut microbiome, which has more influence over your metabolism than most people realize.

-In perimenopause, estrogen doesn’t simply decline.
-It fluctuates — sometimes wildly, and not in a clean downward arc, but in unpredictable peaks and drops that can continue for years.
+In perimenopause, estrogen doesn't simply decline.
+It fluctuates — sometimes dramatically, and not in a clean downward arc, but in unpredictable peaks and drops that can continue for years.
 As the overall trend moves downward, several things happen at once.

 Insulin sensitivity decreases.
 Your cells become less responsive to insulin — the hormone that moves glucose from your bloodstream into your cells for energy.
 When cells resist insulin, your body produces more of it to compensate.
-Elevated insulin is one of the most potent drivers of fat storage, and it directs that fat specifically to the abdomen.
+Elevated insulin is one of the most potent drivers of fat storage, and it directs that fat to the abdomen.

 Cortisol's effects intensify.
 Estrogen and cortisol exist in a kind of balance.
 As estrogen declines, cortisol's fat-storing influence becomes more pronounced.
 The same life stressors that felt manageable in your thirties and forties now register differently in your body — with real metabolic consequences.